waybarrios/VLM-R1/VQA_TRAINING.md

 - ✅ Reproducible training with seed control (via `--seed` from TrainingArguments)
 - ✅ Dataset shuffling with `--shuffle_train_dataset`
 - ✅ Support for Qwen2.5-VL, Aria, and GLM-4V models
+- ✅ **Automatic dataset caching** - Processed datasets are cached for instant loading on subsequent runs

 ## Dataset Requirements